abchrisxyz/ergowatch/README.md

 #### Database

-The watcher expects a database with the schema defined in `watcher/db/schema.sql` .
-Constraints and indexes are defined separately in `watcher/db/constraints.sql` and will be loaded by the watcher after the  bootstrapping process.
-The exact path to `constraints.sql` can be specified with the `-k` option.
+The watcher expects a database with the schema defined in `db/schema.sql`.
+Constraints and indexes are set by the watcher when appropriate and should not be loaded beforehand.

-If using the Dockerfiles, the above will be preconfigured.

 ### Usage